amahany/NegSpecCorpora/README.md

 # Negation and Speculation Corpora

+The negation and speculation annotated corpora for multiple languages and various domains are listed in this table.

 |Ref.|Year|Corpus|Language|Domain|Size |Neg. |Spec.|Scope|Event|Focus|Avail|
 | --- | ---| --- | ---| --- | ---| --- | ---| --- | ---| --- | --- |